 Make a list.

 No great plan happens without a list, so you shouldn’t be surprised to see this handy organizational tool here.
 Before you can begin organizing debt, you need to know what you’re dealing with.
 List all your credit cards, the total balance owed, the interest rate, and what you owe each month for each.
-It can be tough to look at everything laid out in front of you, but it’s the only way to take control of the situation.
+It can be tough to look at everything laid out in front of you.
+It’s the only way to take control of the situation.

 Determine your priorities.